hdShang/arxiv-daily/docs/cs-CL/2025-09-04/papers/250903932v1-decoding-the-poetic-language-of-emotion-in-korean-modern-poetry-insi.md

 ---
 layout: default
-title: Decoding the Poetic Language of Emotion in Korean Modern Poetry: Insights from a Human-Labeled Dataset and AI Modeling
+title: "Decoding the Poetic Language of Emotion in Korean Modern Poetry: Insights from a Human-Labeled Dataset and AI Modeling"
 ---

 # Decoding the Poetic Language of Emotion in Korean Modern Poetry: Insights from a Human-Labeled Dataset and AI Modeling